FinalCatalyst/Nuclear-Sunset/docs/main/faq.md

   - The recruitment of companions is dependent on the player's permanent charisma (this does not take modifiers such as equipment or chems into account.
 The player can recruit one companion at 4 charisma, two companions at 7 charisma, and 3 companions at 10 charisma.

 - **Controller Support - Is there controller support?**
   - Yes, but only on Steam.
-Unfortunately there are no viable third party programs with similar capabilities for GOG users.
+Unfortunately there are no viable third party programs with similar capabilities for GOG or Epic Games users.
 Use Steam Input and follow the [Official Steam Controller Instructions](https://nuclearsunset.com/docs/main/controller).

 - **Console Commands - Can I safely use console commands when playing?**
   - No. Almost all console commands can have unintended downstream consequences.
 Using console commands will void any support.